-Mycoplasmas can sometimes be identified by doing nucleic acid amplification tests (NAATs) on respiratory secretions or on vaginal or urethral swabs.
-NAATs look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
+Doctors can sometimes identify mycoplasmas by doing nucleic acid amplification tests (NAATs) on respiratory secretions or on vaginal or urethral swabs.
+NAATs are used to look for an organism's unique genetic material, its DNA or RNA (which are nucleic acids).
 NAATs use a process that increases the amount of the bacteria's DNA or RNA so that it can be more easily identified.

 Prevention of Mycoplasmas

 As with other respiratory infections, prevention includes covering the mouth when coughing or sneezing and washing hands often with soap and water.